Iqrahaq/The-LHP-Compiler/README.md

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine.
-Note: Your machine must be Unix-based for this program to work!
+<p align="center"> These instructions will get you a copy of the project up and running on your local machine. </p>
+<p align="center"> Note: Your machine must be Unix-based for this program to work! </p>

 ### Prerequisites

-What things you need to install the software and how to install them This program requires various prerequisite packages and so it is recommended that these are installed on an up-to-date system.
+<p align="center"> This program requires various prerequisite packages and so it is recommended that these are installed on an up-to-date system. </p>

 <p align="center"> To update </p>